splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-polling.rst

 Next, follow the steps provided in the guided setup:

-  - :ref:`aws-wizard-define`.
+* :ref:`aws-wizard-define`.
-  - :ref:`aws-wizard-prepare`.
+* :ref:`aws-wizard-prepare`.
-  - :ref:`aws-wizard-establish`.
+* :ref:`aws-wizard-establish`.

 .. _aws-wizard-define:

-Define your connection
+Define your AWS connection
 -------------------------------------------

-Choose the following connection options:
+In this step you need to choose the following connection options:

-* The region AWS from which AWS manages your resources.
-See :ref:`aws-regions` for more informaion.
+* :guilabel:`Overall region`: The region AWS from which AWS manages your resources.
+See :ref:`aws-regions` for more information.
-* Authentication method.
+* :guilabel:`Authentication type`: How you will authenticate to connect with AWS.
 Learn more at :ref:`aws-authentication`.
-* Data ingest options such as:
+* :guilabel:`Data types`: Select which types of data to ingest.

   * Metadata.
   * Cost and usage metrics.
+  * CloudWatch metrics.
   * Logs.
-  * Ingestion method: Polling or streaming.
-Learn more at :ref:`get-started-aws`.

-Polling rate
+In the CloudWatch Metrics option, select :guilabel:`Polling` as the ingestion method, and set up the polling rate at which you want Splunk Observability Cloud to poll CloudWatch for metric data.

+Set up the polling rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you poll yourdata from AWS, select the rate at which you want Splunk Observability Cloud to poll CloudWatch for metric data, with 1 minute as the minimum value, and 10 minutes as the maximum value.
+The polling rate is expressed in seconds, with ``60`` (1 minute) as the minimum value, and ``600`` (10 minutes) as the maximum value.

 For example, a value of 300 polls metrics once every 5 minutes.

-Poll rate is expressed in seconds.

 .. _aws-wizard-prepare: